168th Wing

-The 168th Wing (168 WG) is a unit of the Alaska Air National Guard, stationed at Eielson Air Force Base, Alaska.
-Before it was redesignated in February 2016, it was known as the 168th Air Refueling Wing (168 ARW).
-If activated to federal service as a USAF unit, the 168 WG is primarily gained by Pacific Air Forces, while its 213th Space Warning Squadron is gained by Air Force Space Command.
+The 168th Wing is a unit of the Alaska Air National Guard, stationed at Eielson Air Force Base, Alaska.
+Before it was redesignated in February 2016, it was known as the 168th Air Refueling Wing.
+If activated to federal service as a USAF unit, the 168th is primarily gained by Pacific Air Forces, while its 213th Space Warning Squadron is gained by Space Force.